risd-web/webtype-spring2020/content/lectures/03-layouts.md

 - Block-level containers are rearranged according to the DOM (HTML structure)
 - Breakpoints determine the browser widths at which your containers will rearrange into a single column
 - Some text may be shortened or omitted on the mobile website
-- See an example of [flexbox + media queries](https://codepen.io/chriscoyier/pen/yCeax)
+- See an example of [flexbox and media queries](https://codepen.io/chriscoyier/pen/yCeax)

 ```